Business

 “Raw-dogging” that next flight could get even more challenging: American Airlines is testing free in-flight Wi-Fi on a small batch of routes starting next week.

 For American, which is currently one of the priciest airlines to fly if you want to scroll, its a bid to stay competitive.
 The carrier has fallen behind rivals like Delta Air Lines, which offers free Wi-Fi for loyalty members and T-Mobile users on most of its flights.
-United, meanwhile, is planning to offer free connection through a deal with Starlink this spring.
+United Airlines, meanwhile, is planning to offer free connection through a deal with Starlink this spring.

 Many smaller carriers at least offer free messaging — something American said it planned to add back in 2017 but never did.